Life Insurance in Germany: The Definitive Guide (2025)

 What is life insurance?

-Life insurance is a way to protect your family’s financial future if you pass away unexpectedly.
-It acts as a financial safety net, providing a payout to your beneficiaries (usually your family) to help cover expenses and maintain financial stability during this difficult time.
+A life insurance contract is a way to protect your family’s financial future if you die or pass away unexpectedly.
+It acts as a financial safety net, providing a payout to one or more beneficiaries (usually your family) to help cover expenses and maintain financial stability during this difficult time.

 This payout can be used for several purposes, such as: